MikeShatterwell/StrategyUI/README.md

 ## Overview

-StrategyUI is intended to leverage the **Strategy design pattern** to separate the “what” from the “how” in UI layout:
+StrategyUI is intended to separate data & widget management from the layout algorithms in UI layout.
-- **What:** The widget container holds data items and takes care of child entry widgets.
-- **How:** Layout strategies compute positions, sizes, visibility based on a chosen algorithm.

-Essentially, the strategy maps an item index to layout data relevant for its bound entry widget.
+The strategy maps an item index to layout data relevant for its bound entry widget.
 This separation allows you to easily swap out or extend layout algorithms without altering the core widget logic.

 ---